Asabeneh/30-Days-Of-JavaScript/30_Day_Mini_project_final/30_day_mini_project_final.md

 ## Support

-You can support the autor to produce more educational materials
+You can support the author to produce more educational materials

 [![paypal](../images/paypal_lg.png)](https://www.paypal.me/asabeneh)